rakuldev/containerization/README.md

-docker rmi image-name/id                    # remove an image docker build -t dockerusername/repo:tag     # build the Dockerfile docker run image imageid                    # to run the docker image that has been created before docker image prune
+docker rmi image-name/id                    # remove an image docker build -t dockerusername/repo:tag     # build the Dockerfile docker run image imageid                    # to run the docker image that has been created before
+  flags:
+    - -d - detached mode (will run the container in background and will let you continue to interact with the container without any hindrance
+    - it - Interactive terminal
+    - --rm - auto-remove container when stops
+    - --name - obviously the container name
+    - -p - port mapping
+    - --network - connect to specific network
+    - -v - to bind/mount a volume to the container (to have logs, persistant db volumes, run app without building)
+    - -w - set the working directory
+    - -e or --env - environment variable set
+    - -m or --memory - to set memory
+    - --cpus - to limit CPU usage
+    - --cpuset-cpus - to assign to specific cores there are a quite more, with regards to health checks, security & compliance, restarts, logging etc., docker image prune
   options:
     - -a or --all                           # docker image prune -a